Edinburgh-Genome-Foundry/Flametree/README.rst

          print (root.texts.text1_txt.read())
          root.texts._file("new_file.txt").write("I am the file's content.")

-The same code also works on a zip archive in:
+The same code also works on a zip archive:

 .. code:: python